 How does food become useful to cells in the body?
-Cells can't process pizza, mac and cheese, or Doritos in their natural or intact forms, so the body needs to break them down a bit.
+Cells can't process pizza, mac and cheese, or Doritos in their natural state, so the body needs to break them down a bit.
 Note that we use the term "natural" loosely here.
-The process of converting food into useful energy at the level of the cells is called cellular respiration.
+The process of converting food into useful energy at the cellular level is called cellular respiration.

 So, how exactly does ATP provide energy for the cell?
-ATP is a source of chemical energy that can be used to
+ATP is a source of chemical energy that can be used to: